Amber Clark, Executive Director

 Our Board of Directors

-We currently have five dedicated Dolores River enthusiasts on our Board of Directors who meet monthly.
+We currently have six dedicated Dolores River enthusiasts on our Board of Directors who meet monthly.
 The Board discusses issues, activities, and events that involve the Dolores River.
 If you would like to attend a board meeting to discuss an issue or activity, please let us know.
-You can contact any of our Board Members, or email our Program Coordinator at email@example.com.
+You can contact any of our Board Members, or email our Executive Director at email@example.com.

 DRBA is seeking a new board members to join our Crew!